rik-cross/pygamepal/README.md

 ```
 # creates a new trigger
-# onCollide is executed every frame that this trigger collides with another
+# -- onCollide is executed every frame that this trigger collides with another
-# onEnter is executed once on collision
+# -- onEnter is executed once on collision
-# onExit is executed once when triggers are no longer colliding
+# -- onExit is executed once when triggers are no longer colliding
-# these functions should be of the form, e.g.:
+# -- these functions should be of the form, e.g.:
-# def onEnter(thisTrigger, otherTrigger):
+# -- def onEnter(thisTrigger, otherTrigger):
-#     ...
+# --     [add code here]
 trigger = pygamepal.Trigger(x=0, y=0, w=10, h=10, onEnter=None, onCollide=None, onExit=None)

 # update() must be called once per frame
 trigger.update(deltaTime=1)

 # you can call draw() to see triggers
 trigger.draw(screen)
 ```